On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: Introduction

 We point out right away that this theorem does not include a Pic-injectivity result; in the current form such a result seems unlikely to hold.
 The conditions on $k$ can again be relaxed.
 It turns out that for any orderable field $k$ and ordering $\sigma \in Sper(k)$, one may define a functor $M_\sigma^\RR[1/2]: \SH(k) \to D(\ZZ[1/2])$ analogous to the real motive functors for $k \subset \RR$; we still call them real motives.
 The theorem holds for all $k$ of characteristic zero and finite virtual 2-étale cohomological dimension, with the new definition of $M_\sigma^\RR[1/2]$.
 Details are explained before the proof of Theorem \ref{thm:conservativity-II}.
 One may also show that any orderable field is a colimit of orderable fields of finite virtual 2-étale cohomological dimension, so the theorem holds for arbitrary orderable fields, assuming that $E$ is \emph{compact}.
 See again Bondarko's work \cite{bondarko-effectivity}.

 A word on applications.
 In the classical situation, Pic-injectivity immediately implies that $Pic(\SH) = \ZZ.$ In the motivic case, results are not nearly as strong, mainly because not much is known about $Pic(\DM(k)).$ However, combining conservativity and Pic-injectivity, many problems about (potentially) invertible objects in $\SH(k)$ can be reduced to analogous questions in $\DM(k)$.
-A prototypical example is as follows (where $\SH(k)_e$ is the category of objects on which the exponential characteristic $e$ is invertible):
+A prototypical example is as follows (the restriction to $k$ of characteristic zero can be overcome by inverting the exponential characteristic, we omit this here to simplify exposition):